-In our previous work [39], we presented a basic reservation, reclaiming, and sharing algorithms of MemGuard.
+In our previous work [43], we presented a basic reservation,

+Fig. 1: IPC slowdown of subject tasks (X-axis) and the interfering task (470.lbm) on a dual-core configuration reclaiming, and sharing algorithms of MemGuard.
 As an extension of our previous work, in this article, we present a new best-effort bandwidth sharing algorithm and its experimental evaluation results.
 In addition, we also present a new software implementation that eliminates the linear scheduling overhead, and a clear definition of the guaranteed and the best-effort bandwidth.
 We also present an extensive overhead analysis of the implementation.